Business rates reliefs and exemptions

 - Mandatory – These are reliefs that, on receipt of a completed application form declaring that the business fulfils the qualifying criteria, will be awarded.

-- Discretionary – These are reliefs that are awarded by your local council in line with their Discretionary Relief Policy [PDF, 0.3MB] and application process.
+- Discretionary – These are reliefs that are awarded by your local council in line with their Discretionary Relief Policy [PDF, 0.2MB] and application process.
+There are also Discretionary Relief Guidelines [PDF, 0.2MB] available, with further information and guidance.

 Mandatory Business Rates reliefs